-The members of our Nominating and Corporate Governance committee are Mr. DeCarlo, who is also the Chairman of the committee, Ms. Fisch and Mr. Michael Karfunkel.
 Our Nominating and Corporate Governance Committee Charter, which describes all of the Nominating and Corporate Governance Committee's responsibilities, is posted on the Investor Relations section of our website (www.amtrustgroup.com) and is available in print to any shareholder who requests a copy.

-The Nominating and Corporate Governance Committee met three times in 2010.
+The Nominating and Corporate Governance Committee met one time in 2012.